-The Bija Preparatory Choir is open to ages 7-12 without an audition, and introduces children to basic choral concepts of solfege singing, music theory through movement, multicultural repertoire, simple rhythmic dances, and developing a beautiful unison sound.
-Preparatory Choir students perform three times a year at annual choir-wide events for the community.
+The Bija Preparatory Choir is open to ages 7-12 without an audition (and to mature 6yr olds as permitted by director), and introduces children to basic choral concepts of solfege singing, music theory through movement, multicultural repertoire, simple rhythmic dances, and developing a beautiful unison sound.
+Preparatory Choir students perform at choir-wide events for the community.

-The Bija Concert Choir is open to ages 8-14 by audition or invitation, and works with multicultural repertoire in two and three part harmonies, as well as movement choreographies and rhythmic percussion accompaniment.
+The Bija Concert Choir is open to ages 8-12 by audition or invitation, and works with multicultural repertoire in two and three part harmonies, as well as movement choreographies and rhythmic percussion accompaniment.
 Music theory principles such as meter, phrase, notation, and form are taught through the movement principles of Dalcroze Eurhythmics.
-Concert Choir students perform in three annual concerts and are featured in the Spring Story Concert that collaborates with guest artists from the Bay Area, as well as perform for various other local community events.
+Concert Choir students perform at local venues throughout the season and are featured in the Annual Bija Story Concert that collaborates with guest artists from Sonoma County and the Bay Area.

-The Bija Treble Choir is an a cappella-style singing group run privately by Maria Bija for older girls and women by audition or invitation, performing advanced-intermediate classic choral and world music arrangements for community benefit events and special projects.
-Music theory through Dalcroze Eurhythmics and Solfege are incorporated into rehearsals, and studio recordings and travel tours are also in the forecast for future seasons.
+The Bija Treble Choir is a multi-generational female vocal ensemble run privately by Maria Bija open to teen girls and women by audition or invitation, performing advanced-intermediate classic choral and world music arrangements for community benefit events and special projects, particularly promoting adolescent girls' education worldwide.

-Please email firstname.lastname@example.org for questions about placement in Concert and Treble Choirs.
+Please email email@example.com for questions about choir placement.

 ABOUT FOUNDING & ARTISTIC DIRECTOR, MARIA BIJA